What's On This Page:

 Good Credit 700 – 749 3.59% 5.12%

 Excellent Credit 2.6% 3.4%

-Last year the average cost of a subprime car loans was 10.65%
+Last year the average rate of a subprime car loan was 10.65%

 Remember that these high-interest loans should only be used for building credit.
 Refinancing these loans after your credit improves will lower your interest rate and shorten your loan term or lower your payments.